 Once Iftar is well and truly digested, we pray Taraweeh which was mentioned earlier.
 I prefer praying within the comfort of my own home, but anyone is welcome to congregate within the mosque to pray with the community.
-From there, many spend the hours before Suhoor to catch up on sleep, read Qur’an or just relax.
+From there, many spend the hours before Suhoor catching up on sleep, reading Qur’an or just relaxing.
 My friends and I dedicate those late-night hours to socialise before eating whatever we can manage.
 No sleep for the wicked.

 Tips on how to get involved during Ramadan